Joe Dirt

 Joe Dirt is a 2001 American adventure comedy film, directed by Dennie Gordon (in her feature film directorial debut), starring David Spade, Dennis Miller, Christopher Walken, Adam Beach, Brian Thompson, Brittany Daniel, Jaime Pressly, Erik Per Sullivan, and Kid Rock.
 The film was written by Spade and Fred Wolf, and produced by Robert Simonds.

 The plot revolves around a poor young man, Joe Dirt, who at first seems to be a loser.
 As he travels in search of his parents, his finer qualities are increasingly revealed.
 He ends up with a new family of close friends, people he has helped and who respect him.

-While critical reception was mostly negative, the film was a modest financial success, eventually becoming a cult favorite.
+While critical reception was mostly negative, the film was a modest financial success, with it eventually becoming a cult favorite.

-A sequel, Joe Dirt 2: Beautiful Loser, premiered on Crackle on July 16, 2015.
+A sequel, Joe Dirt 2: Beautiful Loser, premiered on Crackle on July 16, 2015, and an animated series is in development at Fox.

 Plot

-Joe Dirt, a janitor at a Los Angeles radio station, tells his life story via shock jock Zander Kelly's broadcast.
+Joe Dirt is a janitor at 98.6 KXLA, a Los Angeles-based radio station, and is brought before a shock jock named Zander Kelly who speaks of his life story while on the air.
 Joe reveals that as a baby he had a mullet wig installed because the top of his skull had never formed.
 At age 8, he was left behind by his parents and sister at the Grand Canyon and thus does not know his real surname.
-After growing up in a series of foster homes, Joe ran away until he arrived in Silvertown, a small chicken town in the Pacific Northwest.
-There, he met Brandy and her dog, Charlie, and became a target of jealousy from Robby, the town bully.
-After Brandy's alcoholic father shoots Charlie dead, Joe decides to try to find his parents.
+After growing up in a series of foster homes, Joe ran away until he arrived in Silvertown, a small chicken town in Idaho.
+There, he met Brandy and her dog, Charlie, and became a target of jealousy from Robby, the town bully, who also vied for Brandy's affection.
+After Brandy's alcoholic father shoots Charlie dead after a hunting accident that cost him his leg, Joe decides to try to find his parents.

-He details his adventures across the country including his friendship with Kickin' Wing, an unsuccessful Native American fireworks salesman.
+He details his adventures across the country including discovering what he believed to be a meteorite, only to discover it was solid excrement buildup that fell from a commercial airplane.
+He inadvertently took a hot air balloon to North Dakota where he took a job at an oil well while making enemies with a wildcatter.
+He even made friends with Kickin' Wing, an unsuccessful Native American fireworks salesman in New Mexico while acquiring a list of names for those on the 1979 Grand Canyon tour.
+Afterward, he met a woman named Jill while working on the fairground and while dating her, he learned about her time being separated from her parents, assuming it was his sister.
 In Indiana, Joe has an encounter with a serial killer named Buffalo Bob, who is parodying the lotion scene from The Silence of the Lambs.
-This brings him unwanted attention from the media but helps his search.
+After Buffalo Bob is arrested, this event brought Joe unwanted attention from the media but helps his search.